wso2/docs-is/en/docs/using-wso2-identity-server/setting-up-a-SAML2-Bearer-Assertion-Profile-for-OAuth-2.0.md

 1. See the [Configuring Inbound Authentication for a Service Provider](https://docs.wso2.com/display/IS530/Configuring+Inbound+Authentication+for+a+Service+Provider) to configure the OAuth/OpenID Connect service provider.
-Access token will be issued for this application , exchanging with SAML2 assertion .
+Access token will be issued for this application, exchanging with SAML2 assertion .

     !!! note